After a false start, Westworld Awakening is coming together as a real VR game

 A few years ago, I went through an experience at a TechCrunch event.
 It was Westworld in virtual reality.
 I shot some guns and walked around in VR — enough to give me a hunger for it.
 Then I never saw it again.
 And now HBO and Survios have shown me what Westworld VR, now dubbed Westworld Awakening, has become.

-And it is totally different, and ready for prime time.
-HBO wasn’t happy with its earlier efforts, and it brought aboard Survios, maker of popular VR games like Raw Data and Sprint Vector.
-They tapped the common thread between video game characters and the show’s AI characters.
+And it is totally different and ready for prime time.
+HBO wasn’t happy with its earlier efforts, and it brought aboard Survios, the maker of popular VR games like Raw Data and Sprint Vector.
+They tapped the common thread between video game characters and the show’s AI personas.

-They created a new Westworld VR, set during the havoc of Westworld Season 2, when the AI servants on the show are rebelling against their masters and destroying the Westworld adult fantasy amusement park.
+They created a new Westworld VR, set during the havoc of Westworld Season 2, when the AI servants on the show are rebelling against their masters and destroying the Westworld amusement park.

 In the first part of the experience, you play as Kate, one of the “robots” of Westworld, in the midst of the park.
 You explore an old mansion in the Wild West, and then encounter a serial killer.